-In Somerset, the summers are warm, the winters are freezing, and it is partly cloudy year round.
+In Somerset, the summers are warm, the winters are freezing and snowy, and it is partly cloudy year round.
 Over the course of the year, the temperature typically varies from 20°F to 79°F and is rarely below 5°F or above 87°F.

-Based on the tourism score, the best time of year to visit Somerset for warm-weather activities is from mid June to early September.
+Based on the tourism score, the best time of year to visit Somerset for warm-weather activities is from late June to early September.

-The warm season lasts for 3.7 months, from May 25 to September 16, with an average daily high temperature above 70°F. The hottest day of the year is July 19, with an average high of 79°F and low of 62°F.
+The warm season lasts for 3.7 months, from May 26 to September 17, with an average daily high temperature above 70°F. The hottest month of the year in Somerset is July, with an average high of 79°F and low of 61°F.

-The cold season lasts for 3.2 months, from November 30 to March 3, with an average daily high temperature below 42°F. The coldest day of the year is January 29, with an average low of 20°F and high of 33°F.
+The cold season lasts for 3.1 months, from December 1 to March 4, with an average daily high temperature below 42°F. The coldest month of the year in Somerset is January, with an average low of 21°F and high of 34°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 Average Hourly Temperature in Somerset